brianshumate/hashii/README.md

 $ go get -u github.com/brianshumate/hashii
 ```

-You can also clone this repository, and use `make`:
+You can also clone this repository, and use `make`, but you will still need the Go language environment installed:

 ```
 $ git clone https://github.com/brianshumate/hashii
 $ cd hashii
 $ make
-$ ./hashii
 ```

 ### Run hashii